Parth-Vader/Scrapy-BenchCLI/README.md

 ### Current Features
 * Spawns a CPU-intensive spider which follows a fixed number of links of a static snapshot of the site [Books to Scrape](http://books.toscrape.com/index.html).
 * Follows a real-world scenario where various information of the books is extracted, and stored in a `.csv` file.
-* Has a `--long` option for perfoming more than one iteration of spider to improve the precision.
+* Has a `--n-runs` option for perfoming more than one iteration of spider to improve the precision.
 * Has a `--only_results` option for viewing the results only.
 * A micro benchmark that tests LinkExtractor() function by extracting links from a collection of html pages.